Agrim2411/Agrim2411/README.md

 - 🤓 Pursuing iMTech CSE at IIIT-Bangalore. [](https://github.com/Agrim2411)

+- ✌️ Interested in full-stack web development and machine learning.

 - 🤔 I’m always excited to learn new tech.

 - 📫 How to reach me **agrimjain2411@gmail.com**